MicrosoftDocs/partner-center-docs-powershell/partnercenterps-3.0/PartnerCenter/Get-PartnerOfferAddon.md

 ```

 ## DESCRIPTION
-Gets the add-ons for an offer by country and offer identifier.
+Gets the add-ons for an offer by country/region and offer identifier.

 ## EXAMPLES